 - report damage, illegal activities and potential problems to NPWS.

 To obtain a licence to conduct commercial recreation and/or tour activities, you must have and maintain a public liability insurance (PLI) policy that meets the following requirements:

-- OEH must be named as interested parties as per the following exact text 'The Minister for the Environment, the Chief Executive of the Office of Environment and Heritage and the Crown in right of New South Wales'
+- Department of Planning, Industry and Environment must be named as interested parties as per the following exact text 'The Minister for Environment and Energy, the Secretary of the Department of Planning, Industry and Environment and the Crown in right of NSW'.